Color flux-tube nature of the states $T_{cs}(2900)$ and $T^a_{c\bar{s}}(2900)$

 \section{Multiquark color flux-tube model}

-Multiquark color flux-tube model has been established in the basis of the color flux-tube picture in the lattice QCD~\cite{latt1,latt2} and chiral constituent quark model~\cite{chiral}.
+The multiquark color flux-tube model (MCFTM)~\cite{deng2020} has been established on the basis of the color flux-tube picture in lattice QCD~\cite{latt1,latt2} and the chiral constituent quark model~\cite{chiral}.
 We only give the schemata of the model here.
 The model Hamiltonian reads